FabioPinheiro/fmgp-generative-design/README.md

 ## Copyright and License

-cats-money is licensed under the MIT license, available at [http://opensource.org/licenses/mit-license.php](http://opensource.org/licenses/mit-license.php) and also in the [LICENSE](LICENSE) file.
+This project is licensed under the MIT license, available at [http://opensource.org/licenses/mit-license.php](http://opensource.org/licenses/mit-license.php) and also in the [LICENSE](LICENSE) file.

-Copyright the Fabio Pinheiro, 2019.
+Copyright the Fabio Pinheiro, 2020.

 [cats-badge]: https://typelevel.org/cats/img/cats-badge-tiny.png
 [cats-infographic]: https://github.com/tpolecat/cats-infographic